lhiwi/PAI---Assignment-I/README.md

 This repository contains Python implementations of six classic algorithmic problems.

 **Problems Covered
-Longest Increasing Subsequence (LIS)**

-      Implements a dynamic programming (O(n²)) approach to find the length of the longest increasing subsequence in an array.
+Longest Increasing Subsequence (LIS)**: Implements a dynamic programming (O(n²)) approach to find the length of the longest increasing subsequence in an array.

-**Sudoku Solver**

-      It uses a backtracking algorithm to solve a partially filled 9x9 Sudoku board.
+**Sudoku Solver**: It uses a backtracking algorithm to solve a partially filled 9x9 Sudoku board.
 The solution checks rows, columns, and 3x3 subgrids to ensure valid placements.

-**N-Queens Problem**

-      Solves the N-Queens problem by placing N queens on an N×N chessboard so that no two queens threaten each other.
+**N-Queens Problem**: Solves the N-Queens problem by placing N queens on an N×N chessboard so that no two queens threaten each other.
 The solution uses backtracking to generate all valid configurations.

-**Word ladder**

-      Utilizes Breadth-First Search (BFS) to find the shortest transformation sequence from a start word to a target word, changing one letter at a time and ensuring each intermediate word exists in the provided dictionary.
+**Word ladder**: Utilizes Breadth-First Search (BFS) to find the shortest transformation sequence from a start word to a target word, changing one letter at a time and ensuring each intermediate word exists in the provided dictionary.

-**Find the Median of Two Sorted Arrays**

-      Employs a binary search technique to efficiently find the median of two sorted arrays with a time complexity of O(log(min(n, m))).
+**Find the Median of Two Sorted Arrays**:  Employs a binary search technique to efficiently find the median of two sorted arrays with a time complexity of O(log(min(n, m))).

-**Graph Cycle Detection (Directed Graph)**

-      It uses Depth-First Search (DFS) with a recursion stack to detect cycles in a directed graph.
+**Graph Cycle Detection (Directed Graph)**:  It uses Depth-First Search (DFS) with a recursion stack to detect cycles in a directed graph.